 - Lemhi County residents reported some damage to windows and pictures falling off walls.
 Critical infrastructure, such as the courthouse, post office, and some propane lines, is being inspected for structural damage.

 - ITD is not reporting any major issues.
 There were several rock slides on Highway 21, but crews are working to clear them.
 ITD crews are checking bridges and roads in districts 3, 4, 5, and 6.

 - Boise County did not report any major damage and all roads are open.
 Initial assessments of our historic brick and mortar buildings in Idaho City show very minor damage.
 Initial assessment of other critical infrastructure shows no damage.
 The Sheriff's office sustained some minor damage that will need to be professionally inspected.
 Some residents report broken windows.

 - No major damage reported in the town of Stanley or Custer County.

 This map shows basic geologic data related to the earthquake, such as bedrock mapping, faults, aerial reconnaissance information, and earthquake epicenters.
-A static layer of seismicity from 3/31/2019 (one year before the earthquake) through 4/28/2020 is shown by default.
+A static layer of seismicity from 3/31/2020 (the day of the M6.5 mainshock earthquake) through 5/29/2020 is shown by default.
 This layer will be updated periodically.
 You can also turn on a live feed of seismicity from the USGS catalog.
 Note that the earthquake feed epicenters are updated automatically and this layer displays earthquakes <M4.5 from the past 7 days, and earthquakes <M3.0 from the past 3 days.
 Search the complete catalog here.